-It is best to use an eco-friendly laundry detergent when washing your Organic Cotton Mattress Pad Protector.
+Using an eco-friendly laundry detergent when washing your Organic Cotton Mattress Pad Protector is best.
 Water is not harmful to natural materials, but strong solvents are not recommended.
-Your mattress pad protector should be dried completely before putting it back on your mattress.
+Your mattress pad protector should be dried thoroughly before putting it back on your mattress.

 Notes on Cleaning

-This product can be tumble-dried on low to medium heat in the dryer (best for humid climates) or on a line.
+This product can be tumble-dried on low in the dryer or hung to dry.
 Dryer balls can help speed up the drying process and prevent clumping.
 We like to add a drop or two of essential oils (lavender works great!) to our dryer balls for added freshness.

 The cotton inside your mattress pad protector is organic and includes little lovely bits of cotton shell husk.
 (See the picture below.)
-When you wash your protector, these husky fibers and stem bits might show through the organic cover and appear as darker spots, particularly when held to the light.
+When you wash your protector, these husky fibers and stem bits might show through the organic cover and appear as darker spots, mainly when held to the light.
 Don't be alarmed.
-It is not mold.
-Just the tell-tale signature of a truly GOTS organic certified cotton.
+It is not mold — just the tell-tale signs of truly GOTS-certified organic cotton.

-- Place your Organic Cotton Mattress Pad Protector in the washing machine with eco-friendly laundry detergent.
-Use the gentle/delicates or low setting on your washer with cold water.
+Place your Organic Cotton Mattress Pad Protector in the washing machine with eco-friendly laundry detergent.
+Use the gentle/delicate or low setting on your washer with cold water.

-- Remove promptly from your washer when the cycle is complete and place in your dryer on low to medium heat (use dryer balls, if possible).
+Please remove it immediately from your washer when the cycle is complete and place it in your dryer on low (use dryer balls, if possible).
 Alternatively, you can line dry — or do a combination of both.

-- Combine baking soda with a little water (1 part baking soda, ½ part water) to create a paste to scrub out stains.
-If you like a little fragrance, you can add a few drops of your favorite essential oils to this paste.
-An old toothbrush works great to lightly scrub the stain.
+Combine baking soda with a bit of water (1 part baking soda, ½ part water) to create a paste to scrub out stains.
+If you like a little fragrance, add a few drops of your favorite essential oils to this paste.
+An old toothbrush works great to scrub the stain lightly.

 When you're washing your Mattress Pad Protector with a mold-killing solution, it's best to wash it through at least two full cycles in your washing machine.
 We recommend using borax or vinegar to help kill the mold.
 Borax is a natural mold killer that does not emit toxic fumes.
 To kill mold on fabrics with borax, you can either purchase borax laundry detergent or add borax powder to your washing machine.
 Mix the borax with hot water before adding it to your washing machine to make sure it is completely dissolved.